kolkhis/tech-notes/linux/tools/systemd.md

     - E.g., `Wants=network-online.target`

-## Creating a Systemd Service (Service Files)
+## Creating a Systemd Service
-Service files (or "Unit Files") are what defines a systemd service.
+Service files (or "Unit Files") are what define systemd services.

-Systemd services go in the `/etc/systemd/system/` directory.
+These unit files go in the `/etc/systemd/system/` directory.
-These service files contain the instructions and conditions for the service to start.
+These files contain the instructions and conditions for the service to start.

-The `/usr/lib/systemd/system/` directory also holds system service files (but use `/etc/systemd/system/` when adding new ones).
+The `/usr/lib/systemd/system/` directory holds **system** service files, but use `/etc/systemd/system/` when adding new ones.

-An example service file:
+An example service file, `/etc/systemd/system/example.service`:
 ```ini
 [Unit]
 Description=The Service Name